Yentis/betterdiscord-emotereplacer/README.md

 :speed-\<speed\> - For gifs, change delay between frames in hundredths of a second.
 :hyperspeed - Remove every other frame and set delay to the minimum for extreme speed.
 :spin-\<speed\> - Make your emote spin!
 Speed can be: left empty, fast, faster or hyper.
 :spinrev-\<speed\> - Same as above but spin in the other direction.
+:shake-\<speed\> - Make your emote shake!
+Speed can be: left empty, fast, faster or hyper.
+Only works with static emotes for now.

 **Examples:**
 yentDogSmug:flip